rogalski/adventofcode-2017/README.md

 ## Day 7
 Python 3.x - I'm not really happy with outcome, made few crucial mistakes along a way.
 Type annotations are there just for fun.
 Let's ship it and move on.

+## Day 8
+Clojure!
+It's fair to say that it was hardest for me to write it (comparing to all previous tasks).
+I'm happy with the fact that I _knew_ how implementation should look like and simply struggled with syntax.
+Experience with Python helped a lot.

+- Part 1: map-reducing seemed like an obvious way.
+Took me a lot of tries, but is there!
+- Part 2: Needed few minutes with Google to find _reduce, but with history_.
+After that, post-processing output was quite trivial.

+**Yay, my first Lisp code ever!** 🎉

+Btw.
+Is there an  IDE for that?
+I spent most time on balancing parenthesis, this cannot be a good way of programming in LISP...